Reshmi-Sriram/workshop-library-resume/4-creating-website.md

 ## Summary

 Congratulations!
-You have successfully created a resume website entirely in the browser using HTML, CSS, github.dev, and GitHub Pages!
+You have successfully created a resume website entirely in the browser using HTML, CSS, github.dev, and Static Web Apps!
 You can continue to grow your web development skills by modifying this page, or exploring [content on Microsoft Learn](https://docs.microsoft.com/learn/paths/web-development-101/?WT.mc_id=academic-51109-ornella).